 Go for Light Colored Clothes

-The reason why you should wear light-colored clothes during extreme heat is that light clothes reflect light, and don’t absorb it as dark clothes do.
+You should wear light-colored clothes during extreme heat because light colors reflect light, and don’t absorb it like dark colors do.

 Always choose light-colored shirts and pants when roofing in summer.

 Wearing sunscreen protection is a must for anyone.
 Especially for roofers who are always exposed to the sun.
-Staying in the sun increase the risks of cancer, wrinkles, and premature aging.
+Staying in the sun increases cancer risk, wrinkles, and premature aging.

-Protect yourself by applying sunscreen every single day, choose a cream with SPF (sun protection factor) of 50, so you could make sure you’re being protected from all the bad rays.
+Protect yourself by applying sunscreen every day.
+Choose a cream with SPF (sun protection factor) of 50 or higher, so you can be sure you are being protected from the sun.

 How To Stay Warm While Roofing in Winter

 Choose Wool for Wintertime

 Roofing in winter requires special equipment and clothing.
 You need to keep yourself warm by wearing insulated boots, jackets, pants, gloves, and shirts that can keep you warm and cozy.

 When you’re buying roofing clothes for winter, make sure to choose ones made from high-quality Wool fabrics.